-This programme has links with a number of industry bodies, including OneDanceUK, The Lowry’s Youth Development Team and Commotions Youth Dance Company, Dance Manchester, as well as Ludus Dance and LYDC.
+This programme has links with a number of industry bodies, including OneDanceUK, The Lowry’s Youth Development Team and Company Chameleon.

-In addition, we have an annual dance artist-in-residence scheme which has engaged with companies such as Company Chameleon, Hawk Dance Theatre, Kapow Dance Theatre, along with many independent dance artists.
+In addition, we have an annual dance artist-in-residence scheme that has engaged with companies such as Company Chameleon, Hawk Dance Theatre, Kapow Dance Theatre, along with many independent dance artists.
 These schemes bring workshops, apprenticeships, performance, project and mentoring opportunities to our dance students.
-In addition, we hold two intensive masterclass weeks each academic year, hosting a range of national and international dance artists to work with our under and postgraduate dance students.
-This has recently included working with choreographers Gary Clarke and Gemma Nixon, among many others.
+In addition, we hold intensive masterclasses each academic year, hosting a range of national and international dance artists to work with our under and postgraduate dance students.
+This has recently included working with choreographers from Phoenix Dance and Company Chameleon among many others.

 What you need to know